kstenschke/doShell/README.md

 * doShell scripts can be parameterized via JSON passed at execution time
 * Separation of Concerns/DRY: doShell can import code from other files
-* As all browser automation is done by simulated user controls, an unsuspicious "vanilla" browser useragent and -footprint (no traces of Selenium in JS window object) is sent
+* As all browser automation is done by simulated user controls, a completely regular, unsuspicious "vanilla" browser useragent and -footprint (no traces of Selenium in JS window object) is sent while performing automated browser operations

 ### Mission targets